DanialArab/Apache-Spark/README.md

 <a name="14"></a>
 #### Spark RRD

-At the core of Spark is the idea of a Resilient Distributed Dataset (RDD) Resilient Distributed Dataset (RDD) has 4 main features:
+At the core of Spark is the idea of a **Resilient Distributed Dataset (RDD)**.

+Resilient Distributed Dataset has 4 main features:

 + Distributed Collection of Data
 + Fault-tolerant
-+ Parallel operation - partioned
++ Parallel operation - partitioned
 + Ability to use many data sources

 RDDs are **immutable, lazily evaluated, and cacheable**

+<a name="15"></a>
+#### Spark operations

 There are two types of Spark operations:

 + Transformations: Transformations are basically a recipe to follow.
 + Actions: Actions actually perform what the recipe says to do and returns something back.

+<a name="16"></a>
-15. Transformations vs actions behavior
+##### Transformations vs. actions behavior

 The behavior of transformations versus actions also carries over to the syntax when coding.
-A lot of times when you write a method call off of a data frame which we're going to be working with with pyspark, you won't see anything as a result until you call an action something like show.
+A lot of times when you write a method call off of a data frame which we're going to be working with pyspark, you won't see anything as a result until you call an action something like show.
 And this makes sense because if you're working with a really large data set, you don't want to constantly be calculating all the transformations.
 Maybe a transformation can be something like take the average or take the count of a particular data, or show me where column X is greater than the number two, etc. like that.
 But you don't want to actually calculate that every time until you're sure you want to perform it because it's such a huge data set.
 It's quite a task to calculate everything every time you type something.
 So that's why everything is separated between transformations and then those calls to action.

+<a name="17"></a>
+#### Spark DataFrame

++ When discussing Spark syntax, the coding syntax, we will see RDD syntax vs. DataFrame syntax
++ With the release of Spark 2.0, Spark is moving towards a DataFrame-based syntax, but keep in mind that the way files are being distributed physically can still be thought of as RDD, it is just the typed-out syntax that is changing.
-16. Spark DataFrames are also now the standard way of using Spark’s Machine Learning Capabilities.
++ Spark DataFrames are now the standard way of using Spark’s Machine Learning Capabilities.

 17. why Linux?